Towards a History of Everything (part II)

 The epiphany of a kinship he saw between Sámi and Hebrew, as communicated to Wallis, left Rudbeck the Younger in high spirits and launched his new projects forward.

 His father’s Atlantica had not been void of bold etymologies, too.
-Yet while Rudbeck the Elder still had made an effort to anchor his elaborations on classical myth, on Sweden’s early history, and on promised landscapes in the north in tangible realities – in its mountains and rivers, its plants and animals, its earliest ruins and in antiquities – his son now more and more detached from this ground: instead of teaching his assigned subjects, the naturalist entangled himself in linguistic speculations.
+Yet Rudbeck the Elder still had made an effort to anchor his elaborations on classical myth, on Sweden’s early history, and on promised landscapes in the north in tangible realities – in its mountains and rivers, its plants and animals, its earliest ruins and in antiquities.

 More than a decade later, Rudbeck announced the fruits that had grown from his flights of philological imagination.
-In his 1716 Thesaurus linguarum Asiae et Europae harmonicus (‘Harmonic Thesaurus of the Languages of Asia and Europe’) – he presented the first outline of a monumental work.
+In his 1716 Thesaurus linguarum Asiae et Europae harmonicus (‘Harmonic Thesaurus of the Languages of Asia and Europe’) he presented the first outline of a monumental work.

-In this matter, my considerations will not pertain to the dignity of nations and peoples; for I devote all my strength solely to this purpose: that I may spread the glory of God everywhere and that I restore the truth, as if dug out from its hiding places, to its former brightness.9
+In this matter, my considerations will not pertain to the dignity of nations and peoples; for I devote all my strength solely to this purpose: that I may spread the glory of God everywhere and that I restore the truth, as if dug out from its hiding places, to its former brightness.
+10

 With his Thesaurus, Rudbeck the Younger exemplified an architecture he believed capable of carrying such a work.
 In folio format, he planned to unfold the harmony connecting languages and nature.

 The structure to support this load was a system of root letters.
 Underneath such radicals, he would present related words from several dozen languages.
 Wherever the necessity arose to draw on details of Natural History, antiquities, and so on, such realia, too, would be woven in into the work.

 Preparations for the work, Rudbeck explains in the Thesaurus, had already grown to a collection of working notes that spanned beyond 11.000 pages.
-The final work would be complemented by treatises in quarto format, covering dedicated topics such as fish, birds, plants, animals, or minerals illuminating passages from the Bible whose nature so far had eluded scholars – a topic he had explored in works already printed or claimed forthcoming.10
+The final work would be complemented by treatises in quarto format, covering dedicated topics such as fish, birds, plants, animals, or minerals illuminating passages from the Bible whose nature so far had eluded scholars – a topic he had explored in works already printed or claimed forthcoming.11

 Reality Strikes Again

 From the ashes of the ill-fated Laponia, a linguistic project thus had flourished, realising his original ambition in new form.
-A series of works was forthcoming, worthy to mark his memory and living up to the original idea of a ‘History of Everything’.
+A series of publications was forthcoming, worthy to mark his memory and living up to the original idea of a ‘History of Everything’.

 At least, so was the plan.